Sigma: Semantically Informative Pre-training for Skeleton-based Sign Language Understanding: Motivation

 \section{Motivation}

-We identified three key challenges faced by current SLP-based SLU methods in Section \ref{sec:introduction}: weak semantic grounding, imbalanced local-global feature modelling, and ineffective cross-modal alignment.
+We identified three key challenges faced by current SLP-based SLU methods in the Introduction of the main paper: weak semantic grounding, imbalanced local-global feature modelling, and ineffective cross-modal alignment.
 These issues frequently manifest in practical scenarios where visually similar gestures convey entirely different meanings depending on their context, temporal structure, or semantic function.
 Figures \ref{fig:vis_wlasl} and \ref{fig:vis_csl} provide visual examples drawn from the WLASL2000 and CSL-Daily datasets, respectively, illustrating how these challenges affect SLU.
 Note that the figures show selected frames for clarity, rather than the full sequence.